Cloud Vs On-Premise: IT Infrastructure Model of Your Choice?

 5) Bandwidth Enhancement

-One can make the best use of virtual servers, virtual routers and additional networks in Cloud to enhance the size, and capacities of existing storage.
+Cloud solutions allow enterprises to upgrade their requirements- memory, software, server space, etc. —using virtual servers, virtual routers, and additional networks in the cloud to enhance the size and capacities of existing storage.

 However, one advantage that on-premises users can enjoy is ‘security’.
-Since you manage things physically with on-premises servers, you will have to make custom configurations in line with your organizational needs.
+Since you manage things physically with on-premises servers, you must make custom configurations per your organizational needs.

-Cloud infrastructure fails here as the organizations will only have to choose from the available options Cloud Service Providers (CSPs) provide.
+Cloud infrastructure management fails here as organizations only have to choose from the options Cloud Service Providers (CSPs) provides.

 Key Factors | Cloud | On-Premise |